 Master Prime Factorization: Prime factorization is a fundamental skill for finding the LCM.
 Ensure you can quickly and accurately break down numbers into their prime factors.
 This skill not only helps with LCM but also with other mathematical concepts like the greatest common divisor (GCD).
 Regular practice with different numbers will improve your proficiency.

-- For example, try factorizing numbers like 24, 36, and 48 into their prime factors.
+- To give you an idea, try factorizing numbers like 24, 36, and 48 into their prime factors.
 The more you practice, the faster you'll become at identifying prime factors and their powers.

 -